Hauxley Lifeboat Station

 Hauxley Lifeboat Station was located in Low Hauxley, a village near Amble, approximately 10 mi south-east of Alnwick, in the county of Northumberland.

-The Warkworth Harbour lifeboat was first stationed here by the Newcastle Shipwreck Association in 1852.
-Management of the station was transferred to the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS) in 1853, becoming the Royal National Lifeboat Institution (RNLI) in 1854.
+The Warkworth Harbour lifeboat was first stationed at Hauxley by the Newcastle Shipwreck Association (NSA) in 1852.
+Management of the station was transferred to the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS) in 1853, which became the Royal National Lifeboat Institution (RNLI) in 1854.

 Hauxley lifeboat station was closed, when a motor-powered lifeboat was placed at in 1939.

 History

 A lifeboat was placed at Low Hauxley in 1852, managed by the Newcastle Shipwreck Association (NSA), when it was decided that it was a better location than to station a carriage-launched lifeboat.
 Amble lifeboat station was closed.

 A site at Hauxley was provided by Capt.
 S. F. Widdrington, RN.
 A boathouse was constructed, and a 30-foot self-righting lifeboat, costing £200, was commissioned with Teasdel of Great Yarmouth, all funded by local dignitary, Algernon Percy, 4th Duke of Northumberland.
 A carriage was constructed by Rutherford, costing £49-11s-0d.
 The boat arrived at Hauxley on the 8 September 1852, and was named Warkworth.
 In 1853, the station became part of the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), which would become the RNLI in 1854.

 Warkworth would serve for three years at Hauxley, launching on service only 4 times, but saving 20 lives.
 Remarkably, all four launches were within a five-day period.
 In a storm of 6 January 1854, Warkworth was launched to the aid of the Monarch of Guernsey, rescuing all 10 crew.
 Later the same day, a second launch saved six people from the Earl of Newburgh, of South Shields.

 The storm raged on, and on 9 January, the lifeboat saved the crew of four from the Heroine of Burnham.
 Sadly, the lifeboat launched on its fourth service on the 10 January 1854 to the Catherine Maria of Odense in Denmark, but the ship broke up, and all lives were lost.

 Awards were made, see Station honours.